mpodlasin/mpodlasin-website/src/pages/articles/iterables-and-iterators.md

 Both of them have to do with the concept of eager and lazy values.

 When you create an array, at any given moment it has a specific length and its values are already initialized.

 I mean, sure, you can create an array wihout any values inside, but that's not what we mean here.

-We mean that it is impossible to create an array that initializes its value only *after* you, for example, attempt to access that value by writing `array[someIndex]`.
+We mean that it is impossible to create an array that initializes its value only *after* you attempt to access that value by writing `array[someIndex]`.
 I mean, perhaps it is *possible* with some Proxy or other JS trickery, but by default JavaScript arrays don't behave in that way.
 You just create an array with values initialized beforehand and that's it.

 And when saying that an array has a length, we in fact mean that the array is of a finite length.
 There are no infinite arrays in JavaScript.